cloudscape-design/collection-hooks/CONTRIBUTING.md

 # Contributing Guidelines

-For more information on our support model, versioning, browsers and frameworks support, visit our [main components repository](https://github.com/cloudscape-design/components).
+For more information on our support model, versioning, browsers and frameworks support, visit our [main components repository contributing guidelines](https://github.com/cloudscape-design/components/blob/main/CONTRIBUTING.md).

 ## How to contribute code